Exploring the Health Benefits of Parijat Leaves and Flowers

 How to use Parijat leaves for joint pain?

-To use parijat leaves for joint pain, boil the leaves in water to create a decoction.
-Drink this to benefit from its anti-inflammatory properties and relieve joint discomfort.
+To use parijat leaves for joint discomfort, boil the leaves in water to create a decoction.
+Drinking this may help with its believed anti-inflammatory properties and alleviate joint discomfort.

 What is the nutrition of Parijat?